 Her business has come a long way since her first course launched on Podia in 2018.
 But the heart and soul of her coaching — helping others let go of those ‘shoulds’ — remains steadfast in her content, products, and own approach to growth.

-Read Becky’s full creator story here , or sign up for a free Podia account and start growing your business on your terms.
+Read Becky’s full creator story here, and sign up for your 30-day free trial of Podia to start growing your business on your terms.